Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Interpretation as a model for dark matter and gravitational-wave production

-Before discussing some of the implications predicted from our model for the thermal evolution of dark matter in the early universe, it is important to point out that, if the dark sector is not directly coupled with the SM sector, then its temperature can be different from the temperature of the latter.
+In this section we discuss some of the implications predicted from our model for the thermal evolution of dark matter in the early universe, and the features of the gravitational-wave power spectrum produced at the confining phase transition.
+Before doing so, however, an important remark is in order: if the dark sector is not directly coupled with the SM sector, then its temperature can be different from the temperature of the latter.
+In general, a difference in temperature among the visible and dark sectors could have been generated during reheating after inflation, if inflatons decay mostly into one of the two sectors, or if a sector contains a much larger number of heavy particle species than the other: when a thermalized particle species becomes non-relativistic, its entropy is transferred to the other particle species in the same sector (heating them up), eventually leading to a significant temperature imbalance between the two sectors~\cite{Breitbach:2018ddu}.

 If the dark sector is subject to reheating in the early stages of the universe, one expects that it will first be in the deconfined phase at high temperatures, then it will undergo a cosmological phase transition to the confining phase.
-Thus, the non-Abelian gauge theory describing the dark sector will undergo an evolution qualitatively similar to the one of quantum chromodynamics, from a ``hot'', deconfined phase, to a ``cold'', confining phase.
+Thus, in the model considered in this work, the non-Abelian gauge theory describing the dark sector will undergo an evolution qualitatively similar to the one of quantum chromodynamics, from a ``hot'', deconfined phase, to a ``cold'', confining phase.

-At sufficiently high temperatures realized in the early universe, the dark sector that we are studying in the present work consists of a plasma of $\Sp(2)$ ``dark gluons'', which interact with each other through screened long-range forces.
+{\bf Deconfined phase in the early universe.} At sufficiently high temperatures realized in the early universe, the dark sector that we are studying consists of a plasma of $\Sp(2)$ ``dark gluons'', which interact with each other through screened long-range forces.
 Like in a generic non-Abelian gauge theory (see, for example, refs.~\cite{Laine:2016hma, Ghiglieri:2020dpq} and references therein), at sufficiently high temperatures a hierarchy of scales

 develops, so that the ``hard'' scale, parametrically $O(T)$, of the thermal excitations in the plasma becomes well separated from the ``soft'', $O(gT)$, scale, which characterizes the Debye screening of ``chromoelectric'' modes; in turn, the latter gets well separated from the ``ultrasoft'' scale, $O(g^2T)$, typical of the screening of ``chromomagnetic'' modes~\cite{Kajantie:1981hu, Kajantie:1982xx, Toimela:1982ht, Furusawa:1983gb, Arnold:1995bh, Ghisoiu:2015uza}.
 Note that the screening of ``chromomagnetic'' modes is a phenomenon which retains intrinsically non-perturbative effects~\cite{Linde:1980ts}.